CarGurus Inc. (CARG) Stock: Analyzing the Market Value

-CarGurus Inc. (NASDAQ: CARG) has a higher price-to-earnings ratio of 13.59x compared to its average ratio, and the 36-month beta value for CARG is at 1.62.
+CarGurus Inc. (NASDAQ: CARG) has a higher price-to-earnings ratio of 13.30x compared to its average ratio,, and the 36-month beta value for CARG is at 1.62.
+Analysts have varying views on the stock, with 7 analysts rating it as a “buy,” 1 rating it as “overweight,” 3 as “hold,” and 1 as “sell.”

 Sponsored